Paul Robinson (wrestler): Revolution Pro Wrestling (2012–2014; 2019)

-Progress Wrestling
+Progress Wrestling (2012–2021)

-First tenure (2012–2020)

 Robinson made his debut in Progress Wrestling at Chapter Three: Fifty Shades Of Pain on September 30, 2012, where he fell short to Noam Dar.

 During his time with the promotion, he has chased for various titles and accomplishments.
 At Chapter 82: Unboxing Live, A Dukla Prague Away Kit on December 30, 2018, he teamed up with his The Swords of Essex tag team partner Will Ospreay and defeated Aussie Open (Kyle Fletcher and Mark Davis) for the Progress Tag Team Championship.
 At Chapter 101: Dalmatians on January 19, 2020, he fought for the vacant PROGRESS World Championship in a four-way match won by Cara Noir and also involving Ilja Dragunov and Kyle Fletcher.

 Robinson competed in various signature events of the promotion.
 In the Natural Progression Series, he made his first appearance in the inaugural edition of 2013, where he defeated MK McKinnan in the first rounds, Eddie Dennis in the second ones, but fell short to Mark Andrews in the finals which took place at Chapter Ten: Glory Follows Virtue As If It Were Its Shadow.
 In the Super Strong Style 16 series of events, Robinson made his first appearance at the 2019 edition where he defeated Darby Allin in the first rounds but fell short to Kyle O'Reilly in the quarterfinals.

 At Chapter 95: Still Chasing on September 15, 2019, Robinson won a 30-man Royal Rumble match by last eliminating Danny Duggan to become the inaugural Progress Proteus Champion.
 The bout also involved notable opponents both male and female such as Millie McKenzie, Jonathan Gresham, Michael Oku, Eddie Kingston and others.
 Robinson successfully defended the title seven times in a row until Chapter 103: Beer Snake City on February 23, 2020.
+In February 2021, Progress announced that Robinson had left the promotion amid controversy stemming from sexual misconduct allegations made against him during the Speaking Out movement in June 2020.

+Return to independent circuit (2022–present)

+In 2022, Robinson made his return to wrestling after a two-year hiatus, appearing for Rainham Championship Wrestling Alliance (RCWA), losing to Will Ospreay.
+In March 2026, it was announced that Robinson had been working as a producer for the independent women’s wrestling promotion Pro-Wrestling: EVE.
+The revelation drew backlash due to past Speaking Out allegations against Robinson.
+Dann Read, the owner of the promotion, released a statement defending Robinson, saying: “I would never knowingly bring anyone into EVE if there was evidence they were a danger.”.